Give praise, you servants of the LORD;

 As God intends, Scripture doesn't just point backwards or speak of present things, but it all points to His Son, Jesus Christ.
 In the Old Testament, God's stooping only came so far.
 He sent angels; He spoke through a burning bush; He worked through mighty acts of His people.
 But there came a day when God himself came to earth.
 As Philippians 2 tells us, Christ humbled himself.
 He left the majestic presence of the Trinity to become human.
 He didn't give up his deity, but became incarnate, both God and man, so that His name could be "Immanuel," which means "God with us."

 As was true of Sarah, God made Mary pregnant.
 It was not because of her age that her pregnancy was a miracle.
 It was because she was a virgin.
 She had not had sexual relations with a man.
-There was also another woman made pregnant, more like Sarah because of her age, and her name was Elizabeth.
-Her child would prepare the way for the Christ child.
+There was also another who became pregnant, more like Sarah because of her age, and her name was Elizabeth.
+Unlike Mary, Elizabeth was not impregnated by the Holy Spirit but by her husband.
+Still her pregnancy was a miracle given her age.
+Elizabeth’s child, John, would prepare the way for the Christ child.
 In fact these two miracle pregnancies were indicators that God was up to something, was in the business of stooping to behold us.

 The greatest irony of all is that in His stooping to notice the lowly, He himself became lowly.
 A baby.
 Born in a place where animals are kept.
 Born to a poor family.
 But He became lowly so that in raising Himself up from the dead He might also raise us up to walk in the newness of life with Him!